MovieLabs/OMC/Docs/Tech-Notes/Relationships.md

 *Note: This is not a complete list, and new relationships will be added as development continues*

-*Note: Some relationships have been updated and may differ from the published ontology, this will be corrected in a future version*
+*Note: Some relationships have been updated and may differ from the published ontology; this will be corrected in a future version*